nicolasjcortez/golang-planets-api/README.md

 ## The aplication has two deploy PowerShell scripts, QA and PROD.
 ## QA: deployQAHeroku.ps1
 ## PROD: deployPRODHeroku.ps1
-## to deploy it is needed to configure HEROKU_API_KEY on yours machine env variables
+## To deploy it is needed to configure HEROKU_API_KEY on yours machine env variables.
-## the scripts update the environment git branch automatically
+## The scripts update the environment git branch automatically.
 #
 # Documentation
 ## A Swagger can be found and used to test the API with the path: {{host}}/swagger/index.html
 #
 # Tests
 ## Inside the folder 'tests', there is a Postman collection and 3 enviroments (dev, qa, prod).
-It can be use to test the API using Postman.
-Running all the tests in sequence it should not fail any test.
+It can be used to test the API using Postman.
+Running all the tests in sequence should not fail any test.
 ##